-The program in the area of Collaborative Teacher leads to a Bachelor of Science degree and Alabama Class "B", K-6 and 6-12 certification.
-The program is designed to prepare pre-service teachers as collaborative teachers to teach and work with students with disabilities in inclusive classrooms and special settings, to handle and cope with behavior problems and to collaborate with other professionals.
-Students are exposed to and work with children with disabilities in public school classes, special schools and residential settings at all levels from preschool through secondary settings.
-Other exposure is provided through field trips and involvement in community programs through tutoring and volunteer services.
+The Special Education/Collaborative Teacher program leads to a Bachelor of Science degree and Alabama Class "B", K-6 and/or 6-12 certification.
+The goal of the Collaborative Teacher Program is to prepare candidates to provide instruction and support for students with disabilities.
+The program is designed to prepare educator candidates to be collaborative teachers who teach and work with students with disabilities in inclusive classrooms and special settings.
+They acquire the skills needed to handle and cope with behavioral problems and how to collaborate with other professionals.
+Field experiences provide candidates with opportunities to work with children with disabilities in public school classrooms, special schools, and residential settings at all levels from preschool through secondary settings.
+Additional opportunities are provided through field trips and involvement in community programs through tutoring and volunteer services.